oehf/ipf/boot/ipf-spring-boot-starter/src/site/markdown/index.md

 Spring beans for picking up any `org.openehealth.ipf.commons.map.config.CustomMappings`.
 See [here](../dynamic.html) for details.
 If further sets up a `org.openehealth.ipf.commons.core.config.SpringRegistry`.

-In addition, if the properties `server.ssl.enabled` and `ipf.commons.reuse-ssl-config` are set to  `true`, a bean of type `org.apache.camel.util.jsse.SslContextParameters` named `bootSslContextParameters` is provided so you can reuse the Spring Boot security configuration for [FHIR](../ipf-platform-camel-ihe-fhir-core/security.html), [MLLP](../ipf-platform-camel-ihe-mllp/secureTransport.html) and [Web Service](../ipf-platform-camel-ihe-ws/secureTransport.html) IHE transaction endpoints supported by IPF.
+In addition, if the properties `server.ssl.enabled` and `ipf.commons.reuse-ssl-config` are set to `true`, a bean of type `org.apache.camel.util.jsse.SslContextParameters` with name `bootSslContextParameters` is provided so you can reuse the Spring Boot security configuration for [FHIR](../ipf-platform-camel-ihe-fhir-core/security.html), [MLLP](../ipf-platform-camel-ihe-mllp/secureTransport.html) and [Web Service](../ipf-platform-camel-ihe-ws/secureTransport.html) IHE transaction endpoints supported by IPF.